Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Add a redirect.

-When you update old blog posts, you might fool around with the page URL (page link/page address).
-The old link won’t work.
-When users click it, they’ll get this (not exactly this):
+As mentioned before, tinkering with blog titles might fool around with the page URL.
+Meaning, the old link won’t work.
+When users click the old link, they’ll get this (not exactly this):

 And image on the article, update old blog posts shows screen grab of The Sarky Type's error 404 page (page not found).
 The image has a GIF of me clapping and the heading above which reads, "Well done, you've found a broken link!"

-A redirect plugin will guide the user to the new URL automatically.
+A redirect plugin will guide the user to the new URL.
 (I use Redirection on my WordPress site.)

 Each blog post has a permanent address (a permalink).
 That structure should be geared for crawler bots (Google indexing).
 Your website dashboard is where you find your permalinks: